The Independence Day Concert on July 4 will be located at Rotary Green, 164 Lions Drive, east of Lions Park.

-The Tuesday night concerts on July 11, 18, and 25 will be located on the Village Green at 901 Wellington Avenue.
+The Tuesday night concerts will be located on the Village Green at 901 Wellington Avenue.

 Independence Day Concert (July 4) - chair setup will be permitted beginning at 8 am.

-Please be courteous and respectful of other patrons as you set up your chairs and note that chairs are not permitted in the marked aisles.
-While you are welcome to set up your chairs and return later in the day, the Village is not responsible for lost, stolen or moved items.
+Please be courteous and respectful of other patrons as you set up your chairs and note that chairs are not permitted in the marked aisles, or in landscape medians/flower beds.
+Also, while you are welcome to set up your chairs and return later in the day, the Village is not responsible for lost, stolen or moved items.

 Elk Grove Park District Pavilion (1000 Wellington Ave)